Trevor Baptiste: 2015 season

-In his first playoff-game, Baptiste went only 42% in face-offs in a victory over the Brown Bears.
-Reaching the quarterfinals, he re-bounded against the Ohio State Buckeyes.
+In his first playoff game, Baptiste went only 42% in face-offs in a victory over the Brown Bears.
+Reaching the quarterfinals, he rebounded against the Ohio State Buckeyes.
 Baptiste won 13 of his final 23 face-offs (56.5%) to help drive a comeback win by Denver to reach the NCAA Tournament Final Four.
 In the semi-finals, he exerted greater dominance in face-offs against the Notre Dame Fighting Irish.
 Baptiste won 15 of his 24 face-offs (62.5%) to power Denver's overtime victory to reach the championship final.
 He reached the milestone of 300 face-off wins in the victory.
 Baptiste's 24 face-off attempts also advanced him higher among all-time DI players making 400 or more face-off attempts in a season.
 His 437 face-off attempts in 2015 trailed only past performances by Duke's Brendan Fowler, Albany's Kevin Klueckert, and Bryant's Kevin Massa.

 In the NCAA DI Tournament Final, Baptiste won 10 out of 19 face-offs (52.6%) against the Maryland Terrapins.
 His performance helped drive the Pioneers to the championship victory, the first in school history and the first west of the Appalachian Mountains.
 The NCAA named Baptiste and teammates Ryan LaPlante, Zach Miller, Mike Riis, and Wesley Berg to the All-Tournament Team.
 Berg won the Tournament's Most Valuable Player Award.

-Baptiste finished the 2015 season with 310 face-off wins out of 456 attempts and 140 ground balls.
+Baptiste finished the 2015 season with 310 face-off wins out of 456 attempts (68.0%) and 140 ground balls.
 This marked the fourth best season in face-off wins in DI college lacrosse history.
-Only Fowler, Massa, and Alex Smith of Delaware have won more face-offs in a season.
-Only Fowler and Klueckert have had more face-off attempts in a season.
 Following the season, Sports Illustrated featured Baptiste for their article on the art of face-offs.
 In June, Lacrosse Magazine selected Baptiste as one of their 13 Year-End All-Americans.
-Inside Lacrosse named him their 2015 Freshman of the Year.

 2016 season

-Baptiste would win double digit faceoffs in every game as a sophomore, finishing the season having won 69.4% of his faceoffs, and he would set a school record with 20 ground balls in a single game in a 17-10 win over St. John's.
+Baptiste would win double digit faceoffs in every game as a sophomore, finishing the season having won 69.4% of his faceoffs, and he would set a school record with 20 ground balls in a single game in a 17–10 win over St. John's.
 Baptiste would once again be named a First Team All American and Big East midfielder of the year.

 2017 season

 As a junior, Baptiste led the nation in faceoff percentage (74.4%), and was second in total faceoff wins (297) while also scoring twelve goals.
-Notably, he scored his first career hat trick as well as adding an assist and winning 23 of 28 faceoffs in a 16-11 win over Villanova.
+Notably, he scored his first career hat trick as well as adding an assist and winning 23 of 28 faceoffs in a 16–11 win over Villanova.